| Energy Category | Projects | Included Technologies |

 This comparison covers all lead agencies — BLM, USFS, DOE, and others.
 The Python builder classifies geothermal only within clean-energy projects and subsets the project table to clean geothermal, land-based oil and gas, and offshore oil and gas.
 The R analysis collapses land-based and offshore oil and gas into a single Oil & Gas comparison group.

-Across all agencies, geothermal tracks closely with the clean-energy average.
-Geothermal has a 93.8% CE share, compared with 93.6% for the full clean-energy portfolio.
+Across all agencies, geothermal tracks closely with the decarbonization average.
+Geothermal has a 93.8% CE share, compared with 93.6% for the full decarbonization portfolio.
 Oil and gas is more review-intensive, with a 86.1% CE share and a higher EA share.

 | Comparison Group | Projects | CE Share | EA Share | EIS Share |